praneethnamburi/pn-utilities/README.md

 Praneeth's tools for making life easy while coding in python.
 These utilities only depend on packages available through conda or pypi.

 ## Organization
-The tools are organized into the following categories:
+General tools are in __init__.py and and organized into the following categories:
-Inheritance, Event handlers, File system, Package management, Introspection, Input management, Code development, Communication (with external processes), and Tools for sampled data
+Inheritance, Event handlers, File system, Package management, Introspection, Input management, Code development, Communication (with external processes).

+### Submodules

+**sampled** (Tools for working with sampled data):

+    * Time      - Encapsulates time and sampling rate
+    * Interval  - Start and stop times with extracting samples at different rates
+    * Data      - Encapsulate and manipulate sampled data using signal processing algorithms

+**video** (Tools for working with video data):

+    * download  - Download a video from YouTube, and extract a clip
+    * View      - Browse videos frame by frame

 ## Tool descriptions

 **Inheritance:** (Special cases where I needed to tweak inheritance)

     * AddMethods      - (Decorator) Add methods to a class